Horch 12: Design

 The Horch 12's V12 engine was designed by Werner Strobel and Horch's then-Technical Director Fritz Fiedler and consisted of two banks -of six cylinders each- in a 66-degree V configuration with a total displacement of 6021 cc, and featured a crankshaft with seven bearings.
 The camshaft, driven by a chain with an automatic tensioning device, was located centrally between the two cylinder banks and operated the horizontally arranged sidevalves via rocker arms.
 The sealing surface between the cylinder block and head, and thus also the head gasket, was angled.
-The engine produced a maximum output of 120 hp at 3,200rpm.
+The engine produced a maximum output of 120 PS at 3,200 rpm.
 This power was transmitted to the rear wheels via a manual four-speed transmission with ZF overdrive.
-The 670 model could attain a maximum speed of 145 kph, with the 600 model slightly slower.
+The 670 model could attain a maximum speed of 145 km/h, with the 600 model slightly slower.

 The engine was equipped with hydraulic valve control, a system that was decades ahead of its time.
 The driver could supply lubricating oil to the cylinders and pistons via a dedicated line system from the dashboard, which increased compression and thus facilitated cold starts.

 The chassis featured rigid axles with leaf springs, which was common practice at the time.
 The hydraulic braking system with its Bosch Dewandre brake servo, however, was ahead of the usual technical trends of the time.
 A special feature of the Horch 12 was its permanently installed hydraulic jacks for changing wheels.